 # ip a

 Setting up Backend VM that accesses the internet via the gateway to only accept traffic from the gateway.
-Logging in the VM using Console is recommended in this case, since the SSH public connection will be dropped during following configuration.
+Logging in the VM using Console is recommended in this case, since the SSH public connection will be dropped during the following configuration.

 Linux OS (E.g. CentOS, Debian, Ubuntu)